DanWaLes/age-verification/README.md

 # age-verification
 Provides a secure age range API for self-declared ages on Linux systems as an optional standalone program.

 Only users with root access can modify age verification files and all details needed for self-declared age verification are encrypted.
-Details ar not stored in plain text.
+Details are not stored in plain text.

 This is a proof-of-concept.
 It has not been fully tested.